pearcej/cpp4python/_sources/IntroCpp/firstcppprogram.rst

 .. fillintheblank:: input

-   What command is used to accept C++ input?
+   What keyword from the Standard Library (std) is used in conjunction with the extraction operator to accept C++ input from the keyboard as the standard input?

   - :cin: Right!
 It stands for console input.
     :raw_input: That's Python, not C++!